Substra/substra-frontend/README.md

 ```

 For building the production website and deploy it, run:
-Before deploying, create a file deploy.js in the tools folder with your param
+Before deploying, create a file deploy.js in the tools folder with your param:
 ```
 yarn build:main
 yarn deploy